Sex chromosome evolution

 1. Conduct computational analysis to detect homo/heteromorphic sex chromosomes.

-2. Searching for signals of early stages of sex chromosome differentiation.
+2. Search for signals of early stages of sex chromosome differentiation.

 Program

-We will introduce different sex determination systems and explore types of sex chromosomes (X0, XY, ZW, UV).
-We will then discuss the typical workflows from study design, sample collection, through NGS data to sex chromosome identification.
+We will introduce different types of sex determination systems and of sex chromosomes (X0, XY, ZW, UV).
+We will then discuss different sequencing strategies for the study of sex chromosomes and common approaches and challenges in identifying sex chromosomes.

-We will start the practical sessions with an introduction to Unix, manipulation of the NGS data and mapping sequencing reads to reference genomes.
+We will start the practical sessions with processing NGS data and mapping sequencing reads to a reference genome.

 There will be time for finishing up the analyses and time for a general discussion.

-Each student will be given the opportunity to receive feedback on their datasets and analyses.
+Each student will have the opportunity to receive feedback on their datasets and analyses.

 COst overview